• Skip to content

 The beauty of outsourcing is you can outsource an entire function or only a part of it.

-This can provide an organization with a good balance of on-site support for employees.
+This flexibility can provide an organization with a good balance of on-site support for employees.

 Organizations use outsourcing as a strategic initiative to improve customer service, quality and reduce costs.

-Outsourcing can be a permanent or temporary arrangement to bridge the gap in staffing, to learn better quality techniques or improvement of faulty product design.
+Outsourcing can be a permanent or temporary arrangement to bridge the gap in staffing, learn better quality techniques, or improve faulty product design.

 When looking for outsourcing opportunities, an organization should look at potential areas and each component within that area to determine if part or all of that function should be outsourced.

-Different industries outsource different aspects of their businesses, but some common operational functions that get outsourced are:
+Different industries outsource various aspects of their businesses, but some common operational functions that get outsourced are:

 Advantages of Outsourcing